usnistgov/SDNist/README.md

 2. The sdnist library requires Python version 3.7 or greater to be installed on the user's machine.
 Check whether an installation exists on the machine by executing the following command in your terminal on Mac/Linux or powershell on Windows:
    ```
-    c:\\> python -v
+    c:\\> python -V
    ```
     If Python is already installed, the above command should return the currently installed version.
-If Python is not found or the version is below 3.7, then you can download a higher version of Python from the [Python website](https://www.python.org/downloads/).
+If Python is not found or the version is below 3.7, then you can download a Python from the [Python website](https://www.python.org/downloads/).

 3. Create a local directory/folder on the machine to set up the SDNist library.
 This guide assumes the local directory to be sdnist-project; an example of a complete file path is c:\\sdnist-project: